-Typically, manure is applied to the soil surface where rainfall can wash valuable nutrients into streams and rivers.
+Manure is a valuable and commonly used source of fertilizer in the Chesapeake Bay region.
+However, it is also vulnerable to being washed into streams because almost all manure and poultry litter nutrients in the region is applied to the soil surface, where rainfall can wash valuable nutrients into streams and rivers.
 Surface application also increases the risk that manure nitrogen will be lost to the air, where it can form fine particulate matter – an air pollutant.
 In contrast, research conducted in the region has demonstrated that manure injection technologies that inject manure below the soil surface can reduce the loss of nutrients by as much as 90 percent compared to surface application.

-In this video taken on an Eastern Shore farm in Maryland, you can see how a drag hose vertical tillage manure injection system used by Tim McMichael, owner of McMichael’s Custom Spreading is used to inject manure into corn stubble.
+In this video taken on an Eastern Shore farm in Maryland, you can see how a drag hose vertical tillage manure injection system used by Tim McMichael, owner of McMichael’s Custom Spreading, is used to inject manure into corn stubble.
 Manure is injected with minimum soil disturbance and after injection, you can hardly tell that manure has been applied.
-Not only does this approach reduce potential loss of nitrogen and phosphorus to nearby surface waters, but it also reduces odor.
+Not only does this approach reduce potential loss of nitrogen and phosphorus to nearby surface waters, increasing nutrients available for crops, but it also reduces odor.
 That’s a win for both farmers and the Bay.

 Building Collaborative Teams to Expand Conservation Implementation: